shellytalis/policy-model-tutorial/textAssets.md

 **How to find the languages available for a model?**

-Go to any browser of your choice (can alcommand linecommandline with the command 'curl') and type - `[serverDomain]/apiInterviewCtrl/${modelId}/start/`.
+Go to any browser of your choice (can also use the commandline with the command 'curl') and type - `[serverDomain]/apiInterviewCtrl/${modelId}/start/`.
 Replace the ${modelId} with the Model Id you found before.
 This shall give you a list of all the possible languages for this specific model.